ton-community/awesome-ton/README.md

 ADD link to Tact language community in the future https://twitter.com/tact_language
 --->

-A curated collection of awesome The Open Network libraries, tools, frameworks, services, protocols and smart contracts.
+A curated collection of awesome The Open Network libraries, tools, services, protocols and smart contracts.

 ## APIs